-- Notice to Comply (NC) requiring a facility to quickly correct a minor violation or to provide specified records; or - Notice of Violation (NOV) formally identifying a violation of particular rules or regulations, which may result in civil penalties or, in some cases, referral for criminal prosecution.
+- Notice to Comply (NC) requiring a facility to quickly correct a minor violation or to provide specified records - Notice of Violation (NOV) formally identifying a violation of particular rules or regulations, which may result in civil penalties or, in some cases, referral for criminal prosecution.

-Between 2016 and 2018, South Coast AQMD issued 34 NOVs in the San Bernardino and Muscoy community.
-Figure 4-2 shows the number of NCs and NOVs in this community during 2016 and 2018.
-A list of these compliance actions is available in Appendix XX.
+Between 2016 and 2018, South Coast AQMD has issued 214 NOVs in the Wilmington, Carson, West Long Beach community.
+Figure 4-2 shows the number of NCs and NOVs in this community during the time period 2016-2018.

 Figure 4-2.
-Number of Notices to Comply (NCs) and Notices of Violation (NOVs) issued in the San Bernardino and Muscoy community
+Number of Notices to Comply (NCs) and Notices of Violation (NOVs) issued in the Wilmington, Carson, West Long Beach community